 Annual inspection and routine maintenance of our 8 water supply dams continue to ensure that they remain in good condition.
 We actively work with the City Fire Department to ensure fire hydrants are annually tested and repaired and replaced as needed.
-Ongoing system improvements include the replacement of the existing 1.5 million gallon steel WestConn water storage tank with a new concrete tank which is scheduled for completion in August 2017.
+Ongoing system improvements include the completion of the new 1 million gallon concrete water storage tank at the WestConn Pump Station site.

 The Sewer Division has a mission “To provide the City of Danbury and the neighboring Region with sound disposal and treatment methods for wastewater and septic system wastes to ensure the protection of human health and the preservation of the environment”.

 The Danbury Water Pollution Control Plant (WPCP) provides wastewater and septage treatment for Danbury, Bethel, Brookfield, Ridgefield, and Newtown, and also accepts septage from New Fairfield, Redding, and Bridgewater, and some out of region towns.
 The WPCP currently treats an average wastewater flow of 9 million gallons per day and an average septage load of 10 million gallons per year.
 In addition to WPCP operations, oversight of the sanitary sewer collection system involves operation and maintenance of 20 sewer pump stations, 164 miles of sewer line, and 4,500 sewer manholes.